 For a safe alternative to glyphosate or other harsh herbicides, you can also spot-treat crabgrass patches with a natural weed killer, such as Earth's Ally Weed and Grass Killer, made with sea salt, vinegar and soap.
 This solution is safe for use around children and pets.

 Your first line of defense against crabgrass is a healthy lawn.
 Mowing too aggressively can damage the turf and encourage weeds to take hold.
 Don't mow your lawn any lower than three inches.
 If you do spot crabgrass emerging, remove it right away by hand-pulling or using a weeder tool.
 Re-seed and overseed your lawn if it starts to look a little thin.
 When bare spots emerge, repair them with grass seed or new sod.

 Water your lawn regularly but not too frequently, making sure that the sod is thoroughly soaked.
 Finally, be sure to include soil aeration in your maintenance schedule to reduce compaction and help grass roots grow deeper, creating a stronger, healthier lawn.

-If you struggle with crabgrass overtaking your lawn, turn to Earth's Ally Weed and Grass Killer.
+If you struggle with crabgrass overtaking patio areas and mulch beds, turn to Earth's Ally Weed and Grass Killer.
 Using the power of sea salt and the sun, Earth’s Ally Weed and Grass Killer tackles not only crabgrass, but other common broadleaf weeds like dandelion, clover and ivy.
 This natural crabgrass killer solution is made from safe household ingredients and kills weeds down to the roots.